MikyTuberr/own-ls-command/README.md

 -h: Display file sizes in human-readable format.
 -s: Display file sizes in blocks.

-By default, running the LS program without any options will list files and directories in the current directory.
+Running the LS program without any options will list files and directories in the current directory.
 ```
 ## Examples